but3k4/rupload/README.md

 rupload
 =======

-rupload is a tool that enables developers to easily upload their RPM packages to the repository.
+rupload is a tool that allows developers to easily upload their RPM packages to a repository.